 Ann Marie Sharratt – Finance & Operations Manager

 Ann Marie serves as the Finance and Operations Manager at Smith Center.
 She oversees and manages all aspects of operations and finance, as well as assists the Deputy Director with certain human resource aspects.
 She comes to the Smith Center with both corporate and non-profit management experience, having been the Treasury Analyst and Harman International Industries, a Fortune 500 company, and the former Executive Director of Women In Military Service For America Memorial Foundation, a non-profit organization.
 She has lived in the DC-area since 1994, having moved here from Wyoming.
 Life brought her to the Smith Center and she is thrilled to be part of an organization that helps people dealing with cancer, as it has touched her life many times, as it does with so many people in today’s world.

 Simon Ebelhar – Operations Assistant

-Simon serves as the Operations Coordinator at Smith Center.
+Simon serves as the Operations Assistant at Smith Center.
 He is primarily in charge of front desk activities and will likely be the first person you speak with if you call!
 He also assists with various projects and day-to-day tasks the Operations team encounters.
 Simon comes to Smith Center via Louisville KY, where he worked in operations support for UPS at their global air hub.
 He is very excited about working for such an amazing organization that promotes healing through art, community, and culinary/nutrition knowledge.
 He is also excited about gaining experience in the nonprofit world and hopes to make a positive impact here at Smith Center.
 In his time away from work, Simon enjoys exploring the city by bicycle, trail running in Rock Creek Park, visiting museums, and spending time with family and friends.

 Michael Hawkins, MD